Stolz/linux-cheat-sheets/git_simple_workflow.md

 This is my simple Git workflow for CodeIgniter.
 I never work on the master branch, instead I like to make a branch for every single issue/bug/feature so I always start a new branch for each.
 This gives me the ability to:

-- always have deployable code in the master branch,
+- always have deployable code in the master branch.
 - be able to abandon branches that turn out wrong and always head back to master.
+- apply quick bug fixes to the master without affecting branches with work in progress.

 ## Fork and clone